IBM07/Career-Cortex/README.md

 🚀 What It Does

-HireWire transforms the job search process by:
+Career Cortex transforms the job search process by:

 - Scraping job listings automatically from remote.com
 - Extracting structured data (company, location, skills, seniority) from messy job descriptions using AI